helium/HIP/0052-lorawan-dao.md

 # Summary
 [summary]: #summary

-This proposal includes a specification of the LoRaWAN Wireless Network Protocol as per the DAO model and L2 implementation outlined in [HIP 51][hip51].
+This proposal includes a specification of the LoRaWAN Decentralized Network Protocol as per the DAO model and L2 implementation outlined in [HIP 51][hip51].

-In HIP 51, we provide a general structure for onboarding new WNPs to the broader Helium Network, with mechanisms in place to ensure that protocol-specific attributes such as Proof-of-Coverage rules, data credits pricing, and block validation are within control of the emergent WNT DAO.
+In HIP 51, we provide a general structure for onboarding new DNPs to the broader Helium Network, with mechanisms in place to ensure that protocol-specific attributes such as Proof-of-Coverage rules, data credits pricing, and block validation are within control of the emergent DNT DAO.

 In this proposal, we specify the implementation of the structure proposed through a detailed onboarding proposal for the LoRaWAN Network.
 We propose